revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-On a short note, A component(`@Component`) is a directive-with-a-template.
-Some of the major differences are mentioned in a tabular form:
+On a short note, A component(`@Component`) is a directive-with-a-template.Some of the major differences are mentioned in a tabular form:

 | Component                                                             | Directive                                                     |
 |-----------------------------------------------------------------------|---------------------------------------------------------------|